These guidelines are intended to support practitioners caring for children/young people with a Tracheostomy.

 BLS is similar in the sequence of skills to be performed for those with a tracheostomy:

-Patients with a tracheostomy must always have their specific emergency equipment correctly assembled and easily accessible (as already discussed).
+Patients with a tracheostomy must always have their specific emergency equipment correctly assembled and easily accessible AT ALL TIMES.

 - Ensure safety of yourself and the child